-- 1. The Device establishes a TLS connection with the OCF Cloud using the properties in CCC resource. - 2.
-The Device sends an UPDATE request to the Account Resource on the OCF Cloud which includes the following Properties: "di", "accesstoken", "authprovider" - 3.
-The OCF Cloud ensures that the "di" and the "accesstoken" match its current values.
-The "accesstoken" value is the same one that the OCF Cloud or Auth provider provided to the Mediator - 4.
-If the values match, the OCF Cloud sends the Account Resource Properties in the UPDATE response - 5.
-If the Device sends a RETRIEVE request to any of the OCF Cloud Resources, the OCF Cloud responds with an appropriate error code.
+- The Device establishes a TLS connection with the OCF Cloud Services host using the properties in CCC resource. - 2.
+The Device sends an UPDATE request to the Account Resource which includes the following Properties: "di","accesstoken", "authprovider" - 3.
+The OCF Cloud Services host ensures that the "di" and the "accesstoken" match its current values.
+The "accesstoken" value is the same one that the OCF Cloud Services host or Auth provider provided to the Mediator - 4.
+If the values match, the OCF Cloud Services host sends the Account Resource Properties in the UPDATE response - 5.
+If the Device sends a RETRIEVE request to any of the OCF Cloud Services hosted Resources, the Cloud